 Make sure to stop from time to time and look at the views!
 You will be often surrounded by dramatic spires, common for this group.

 To descend from the peak follow path nr 527.
-To better visualise the whole route from start to finish I recommend purchasing a map.
+To better visualize the whole route from start to finish I recommend purchasing a map.
 The Tabacco map no 5 will be perfect for it, especially if you plan on exploring more of the area.

 The scree path no 527 zig-zags down for around 1 hour to Rifugio Sassopiatto.
 This is the perfect place to grab lunch and take a rest before returning to Passo Sella.
-From the hut take the straightforward and gently undulating path nr 557.
+From the hut take the straightforward and gently undulating path no 557.
 In circa 1,5 hours, you should make it back to where you started.

 The total time to complete the via ferrata is around 6 hours.
-If you decide to walk to Forcella Sassolungo at the start, instead of taking the gondola, then you should anticipate to finish it in 8 hours.
+If you decide to walk to Forcella Sassolungo at the start, instead of taking the gondola, then you should anticipate finishing it in 8 hours.
 Make sure to leave as early as possible to avoid the afternoon storms common in the Dolomites, especially between June and August.